walac/walac.github.io/_posts/2022-08-31-kernel-tty.md

 tags: [linux, kernel, tty]
 ---

-It is incredible how we can find room for improvement even in the eldest and battle-tested codebases out there.
+It is incredible how we can find room for improvement even in the oldest and most battle-tested codebases out there.
 This post is about one of these cases.

 I was investigating a [soft lockup](https://is.gd/AasYhu) bug report which